csorbakristof/learning_ai/SmartdocKitolto/README.md

    - First row: Column headers (matching the SmartDoc template)
    - Subsequent rows: Data for each document to generate
    - One column designated as the "filename column" (contains the name for each CSV file)
+   - **Date columns**: Can contain dates in any Excel format - they will be automatically converted to YYYYMMDD format for SmartDoc compatibility

 3. Import the VBA macro:
    - Press `Alt + F11` to open VBA Editor